 Double-hung and single-hung windows are preferred.
 Awning and casement windows are acceptable, but their use should be limited due to hardware functioning concerns related to heavy and/or long-term use.
-Awning and casement windows are not acceptable for elderly developments.
+The use of awning and casement windows in elderly developments is discouraged; however, where such windows are determined to be the best option available, provide accessible hardware, installed in accordance with current ICC/ANSI A117.1 requirements.
 Sliding windows are not acceptable.
 Basement windows shall be operable awning units with insulating glass and vinyl insect screens.
 Size all window units as required to meet Building Code requirements for natural light, ventilation and egress.

 - A. Window Materials: Clad wood windows are preferable, but vinyl, fiberglass and aluminum may also be acceptable.
 Where aluminum is provided, hollow sections of frames and sash shall be thermally-broken.
 Provide argon gas-filled, low-E-coated, insulating glass.
-Latching devices and fiberglass screens shall be provided for all operable windows.
+Latching devices and fiberglass screens in aluminum frames shall be provided for all operable windows.
+Screen frame corners shall be mitered and reinforced with concealed aluminum "L" reinforcing; vinyl corner splines are not acceptable.
+Where full screens are specified, provide intermediate screen mullions.
+Where half screens are specified, and where window air conditioners are to be utilized, provide sliding, locking screens.
 Manufacturer's warranty for window assemblies shall be 10 years (min.).
-All windows shall conform to all Building Code requirements, including those for safety glazing and emergency egress. - B. Energy and Performance Requirements: Window, door and skylight areas and U-factors must comply with all Energy Code and ENERGY STAR requirements, unless otherwise noted.
-Windows, skylights, and glass doors shall be manufactured in accordance with National Wood Window and Door Association (NWWDA), American Architectural Manufacturers Association (AAMA, Window and Door Manufacturers Association (WDMA) and Canadian Standards Association (CSA) standards, rated by the National Fenestration Rating Council (NFRC), and labeled accordingly.
-All windows shall have been tested according to AAMA 101 IS-2 97 standards, or the new AAMA/WDMA/CSA 101/I.S.2/A440-05 standards, within the past four years, and shall have met or exceeded the following performance standards: minimum performance grade (25); minimum design pressure (25 psf); minimum structural test pressure (37.5 psf); minimum water resistance test pressure (3.75 psf); positive test pressure (1.6 psf); and maximum allowable air leakage (0.16 cfm/sf). - 1.
-Window and Thermal Transmittance Coefficient (U) values: All windows shall have a maximum Thermal Transmittance Coefficient (U-value) of 0.30 (R-3.3). - a.
+All windows shall conform to all Building Code requirements, including those for safety glazing and emergency egress. - B. Energy and Performance Requirements: All window, door and skylight areas and U-factors must comply with all Energy Code and ENERGY STAR requirements, unless otherwise noted.
+Windows, skylights, and glass doors shall be manufactured in accordance with National Wood Window and Door Association (NWWDA), American Architectural Manufacturers Association (AAMA), Window and Door Manufacturers Association (WDMA) and Canadian Standards Association (CSA) standards, rated by the National Fenestration Rating Council (NFRC), and labeled accordingly.
+All windows shall have been tested according to AAMA/WDMA/CSA 101/I.S.2/A440-08 standards, within the past four years, and shall have met or exceeded the following performance standards: minimum performance grade H-C-50; minimum design pressure 40 psf); minimum structural test pressure (37.5 psf); minimum water resistance test pressure (3.75 psf); positive test pressure (1.6 psf); and maximum allowable air infiltration (0.16 cfm/sf). - 1.
+Window and Thermal Transmittance Coefficient (U) and Solar Heat Gain Coefficient (SHGC) values: All windows shall have a maximum Thermal Transmittance Coefficient (U-value) of 0.30 (R-3.3) and a maximum SHGC value of 0.40.
+In air-conditioned units, with southeast-, south- and southwest-facing windows that are unshaded in the summer, the maximum SHGC shall be 0.30. - a.
 The required U-value for windows in homes with a window area to above-ground conditioned floor area (WFA) ratio greater than 15% shall be adjusted according the following formula: Adjusted U-value = [0.15/WFA] x 0.30 - 2.
-Skylight Thermal Transmittance Coefficient (U) values: All skylights shall have a maximum U-value of 0.55 (R-2.2). - a.
-The required U-value for skylights in homes with a window area to above-ground conditioned floor area (WFA) ratio greater than 15% shall be adjusted according the following formula:

-Adjusted U-value = $[0.15/WFA] \ge 0.55$
+Skylight Thermal Transmittance Coefficient (U) and Solar Heat Gain Coefficient (SHGC) values: All skylights shall have a maximum U-value of 0.55 (R-2.2) and a maximum SHGC value of 0.40. - a.
+The required U-value for skylights in homes with a window area to above-ground conditioned floor area (WFA) ratio greater than 15% shall be adjusted according the following formula: Adjusted U-value = [0.15/WFA] x 0.55